A Python library for Feature Engineering and Selection¶

 Stack Overflow.
 If you ask a question, please mention “feature_engine” in it.

-If you are enrolled in the Feature Engineering for Machine Learning course in Udemy , post a question in a relevant section.
+If you are enrolled in the Feature Engineering for Machine Learning course , post a question in a relevant section.

-If you are enrolled in the Feature Selection for Machine Learning course in Udemy , post a question in a relevant section.
+If you are enrolled in the Feature Selection for Machine Learning course , post a question in a relevant section.

 Join our gitter community.
 You an ask questions here as well.

-Ask a question in the repo by filing an issue.
+Ask a question in the repo by filing an issue (check before if there is already a similar issue created :) ).

 Interested in contributing to Feature-engine?
 That is great news!

-Feature-engine is a welcoming and inclusive project and it would be great to have you on board.
+Feature-engine is a welcoming and inclusive project and we would be delighted to have you on board.
 We follow the Python Software Foundation Code of Conduct.

 Regardless of your skill level you can help us.
 We appreciate bug reports, user testing, feature requests, bug fixes, addition of tests, product enhancements, and documentation improvements.
 We also appreciate blogs about Feature-engine.
 If you happen to have one, let us know!

 For more details on how to contribute check the contributing page.
-Click on the “Contributing” link on the left of this page.
+Click on the **Contribute** guide.

 Feature-engine’s license is an open source BSD 3-Clause.